-Offenses include acts, which may endanger the health or safety of self or others.
+Offenses include acts which may endanger the health or safety of self or others.
 Also included are acts of violence to another's person or property or acts which pose a direct threat, either actual or perceived, to the safety of others in the school.
-Discipline will include out-of-school suspensions expulsion, and/or referral to the Discipline Intervention Panel, an alternative plan or placement, or referral to law enforcement.
-All offenses in this category will be reported to the Director of Schools.
+Discipline will include out-of-school suspensions, expulsion, and/or referral to the RTI2B team, an alternative plan or placement, or referral to law enforcement.
+All offenses in this category will be reported to the director of schools.